 - ⅛ small red cabbage finely shredded

-- 1 tsp black sesame seeds plus more to serve
+- 1 teaspoon black sesame seeds plus more to serve

 - Cook the noodles according to the packet instructions.

-- While the noodles are cooking, whisk together the soy sauce, rice vinegar, sesame oil, ginger, and garlic powder, adding a tsp of the noodle cooking water.
+- While the noodles are cooking, whisk together the soy sauce, rice vinegar, sesame oil, ginger, and garlic powder, adding a teaspoon of the noodle cooking water.

 - Drain the noodles and cool by running under the cold water tap for a minute or so.